US port plan to step up aid delivery to Gaza criticised as ‘distraction’

 While there has been growing criticism from the Biden administration of Israel severely restricting the entry of humanitarian aid into Gaza by land – prompting the US to airdrop 36,000 meals in northern Gaza – it continues to supply the Israeli military with weapons and remains a staunch ally of Prime Minister Benjamin Netanyahu.

-Biden gave few logistical details, but US officials said the operation would “take a number of weeks to plan and execute”, and that the required US forces are in the region or would soon begin moving there.
+Biden gave few logistical details, but US officials said the operation would “take a number of weeks to plan and execute” and the required US forces are in the region or would soon begin moving there.

 Washington would also coordinate with the Israeli army regarding the security situation on Gaza’s coast, they said.

+The head of the European Commission said on Friday that a maritime aid corridor could start operating between Cyprus and Gaza this weekend.

 Gaza port plan a ‘distraction’